SuperUserNameMan/LGTISP/readme.md

 The only way to unlock it was to erase it first.
 But brother-yan/LGTISP found that the chip could be unlocked by erasing the first 1KB of flash only.

-This mean that once powered down,
+This mean that once powered down, connecting it to AVRdude will brick the device, and that you'll have to reprogram it.

 ## Note regarding the EEPROM on LGT8F328p :